This vignette covers the second goal of distionary

 times”.
 By default, n

-is set to 1, so that realizing a
+is set to 1, so that realising

-distribution converts it to a numeric draw:
+converts a distribution to a numeric draw:

-#> [1] -0.5491268
+#> [1] 0

-even though random sampling falls into the same family as the
+While random sampling falls into the same family as the

-functions.
-This is because it’s
+counterpart.
+This is because it’s impossible to

-impossible to perfectly describe a distribution based on a sample.
+perfectly describe a distribution based on a sample.

 Properties of Distributions